Cortes of León of 1188

-However, all these meetings were exceptional and did not lead to a regular attendance of commoners (the Third Estate) in the council.
+All these meetings were exceptional and did not lead to a regular attendance of commoners (the Third Estate) in the council.
 León's Cortes dealt with matters like the right to private property, the inviolability of domicile, the right to appeal to justice opposite the King and the obligation of the King to consult the Cortes before entering a war.